Get expert help with your need for attention. Simply click here to chat online to someone right now.

 This is not to say that there’s anything wrong with partaking in and enjoying sex, with whoever you want, whenever you want.

 Sometimes, however, people engage in lots of sexual activity with different partners for reasons that aren’t so empowering.

-It might be a sign of a lack of self-esteem and they might be hoping that someone close to them will notice their behavior and voice their concern about it.
+You might have low self-esteem or you might hope that someone close to you will notice your behavior and voice their concern about it.

-Or, they might enjoy being the focus of gossip, even if it’s negative or judgmental.
+Or, you might enjoy being the focus of gossip, even if it’s negative or judgmental.

 6. Constantly Exaggerating

 You embellish stories and like to make every bad situation sound far worse than it really is/was in order to gain sympathy.

 You always find something to complain about, failing to look on the bright side or see the positive in any situation.